All Posts

 What to Prepare

 Now that you understand the cow gestation cycle, this will help you plan the best nutrition and care for the cow and the unborn calf.
-Here are two key elements for the early stages and the mid-to-late stages:
+Here are two key elements for the early stages and the mid-to-late stages of cow pregnancy:

 1. Paying attention to health during the early stages.
 The earliest stage is the most critical, as this is when most miscarriages will happen.
 During this stage, pay close attention to nutrition, stress, and disease prevention.
 Read more about reducing early stage stress for your cow here